CaliKane/ScriptObservatory/README.md

 The ScriptObservatory extension is notified every time your browser is about to make a request for an object that Chrome classifies as a "script".
 ScriptObservatory stops the browser from making the request and makes its own request instead.
-Once it has received the content, it calculates a hash of the data it received and passes the object back to the browser to be used like normal.
+Once it receives the content, it calculates a hash of the data and passes the object back to the browser.

-This way of grabbing the content isn't ideal, but documentation of design decisions can be found in the source code itself (start with chrome-extension/background.js).
+This way of grabbing the content isn't ideal, but documentation of design decisions can be found directly in the source code (start with *chrome-extension/background.js*).

 Periodically, the extension will upload the data it collects to a ScriptObservatory server to be recorded.
 These four pieces of information are sent to the server: